matthewoden/slackerton/README.md

   * Starfinder
   * Wikipedia
 * Rotate - Rot13 encode/decode
-* Mathbear - Pick between multiple options
+* Mathbear - Mathbear makes the hard decisions.
+Give 'em a set of choices and get the answer.
-* Slap - IRC-esque slap
+* Slap - IRC-esque troutslap
+* Trivia - run a quick round trivia.
+* Dadjokes - Listens for any use of "I'm", and greets the user.
+"I'm hungry."
+"Hey hungry, dad!"
-* Natural Language - Wolfram/AWS Lex
+* Natural Language - Mostly just more dad-jokes.
+Runs on a home rolled interface to [AWS Lex](https://github.com/matthewoden/lex)